Frequently Asked Questions

 A number of reports will be completed by teachers throughout the year and these will be sent to schools and parents.

 - Interim/Progress Reports – will be issued towards the end of term one to indicate how a student has settled into the program

 - Semester One report –will be issued at the end of term two.
 This report will be similar to the report received for the subjects studied at the home school and will indicate a grade of achievement for each subject.

 - Formal parent interviews by telephone, when requested, after semester reports are received.

 - Final report – indicating grades of achievement will be issued at the end of the year.

-- Certificates – will be awarded for excellence, achievement and endeavour at the end of each semester.
+- Certificates – will be awarded for excellence, merit and encouragement at the end of each semester.

-- Informal interviews and communications may be held at any time during the year.
+- Informal interviews and communications may be conducted at any time during the year.

 Are parents able to communicate with their child’s teachers?